AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 **Request**

-+++Create Dataset Dataflow to SFTP destination - Request
++++Create dataset dataflow to SFTP destination - Request

 Note the highlighted lines with inline comments in the request example, which provide additional information.
 Remove the inline comments in the request when copy-pasting the request into your terminal of choice.